How to Plan a Project with BrightWork 365

 Use ‘Add’ in the Gantt ribbon to add a new task, phase, or deliverable to the timeline.

-Assigned tasks are added to the relevant team member’s work report.
+Assigned tasks are added to the relevant team member’s work report, which helps in compiling regular status reports for stakeholders.

 Manage documents with SharePoint Online